 June 2016 – received letters of support from City of Green River, City of Rock Springs and Sweetwater County Commission for the Coalition’s management proposal.

-July 2016 - met with Center for Environmental Quality, Bureau of Land Management, Department of the Interior and the Wyoming delegation in Washington D.C. thanking them for their work and asking for the Coalition's management proposal be analyzed and included, in its entirety, in the final Rock Springs RMP.
+July 2016 - met with Center for Environmental Quality, Bureau of Land Management, Department of the Interior and the Wyoming delegation in Washington D.C. thanking them for their work and asking that the Coalition's management proposal be analyzed and included, in its entirety, in the final Rock Springs RMP.

 June 2017 - Hosted a Flag Day Celebration in Green River to highlight the importance of protecting the areas world-class hunting and angling opportunities with a balanced approach for oil and gas leasing.